Saravanan-EEC/Portfolio-S/README.md

 ## Description

-This Webpage has been made to work with variety of websites including Mobile devices, Desktops and Tablets.
+This Webpage has been made to work with variety of devices including Mobiles, Desktops and Tablets.
 It features @mediaquery and other optimizing techniques to make it responsive in wide use cases.

 ## Technologies Used